boneyag/msr23-artifact/README.md

 **Generalizable Python code change patterns - MSR 2023 paper artifact**

 The `PythonCodePatterns.xlsx` contains the annotated data.

+We also included `PythonCodePatterns.json` so that it is convenient to filter patterns.

 To access the patterns locally, download the `code-patterns` directory and place it inside a local web server (like Apache).